 Question Answer Housing Benefit pays my rent; will this change if the new rent review is implemented?
 The level of housing benefit you receive is based on your personal circumstances.
 If you are on full housing benefit it is unlikely there will be any change.
-If you are in receipt of partial housing benefit then your individual circumstances will be assessed but if the only change is the rent increase then it is unlikely there is no change.
+If you are in receipt of partial housing benefit, then your individual circumstances will be assessed but if the only change is the rent increase, then it is unlikely there is no change.
 If you are paid Housing Benefit directly then you will need to advise Housing Benefit of the increase in your rent increase.
 Can I get assistance with my Housing Benefit in light of these changes?
-Yes you can make an appointment with our Welfare Rights Team at any time by phoning our office on 0141 633 2779 or emailing advice@southside-ha.co.uk Universal Credit pays my rent; will this change if the new rent review is implemented?
-All tenants on Universal Credit (UC) are responsible for updating their own claim with any change to rent increase.
-UC claims should prompt claimants a 'to do' it is imperative all claimants complete this to ensure the rent increase is updated on or after the 1 st April each year.
+Yes, you can make an appointment with our Welfare Rights Team at any time by phoning our office on 0141 633 2779 or emailing advice@southside-ha.co.uk Universal Credit pays my rent; will this change if the new rent review is implemented?
+All tenants on Universal Credit (UC) are responsible for updating their own claims with any change to rent increase.
+UC claims should prompt claimants a 'to do' it is imperative all claimants complete this to ensure the rent increase is updated on or after the 1 st of April each year.
+If in doubt, contact your Housing Officer for immediate advice.